 On this site, you’ll find an eclectic serving of food for thought.
 Some of it is serious, some of it is fanciful; sometimes the main ingredient is contemplation, sometimes imagination.

-The site is still in its embryonic form, but I hope to populate it with musings on the human condition.
-If they reflect my general interests, you’ll soon find scribblings here on everything from philosophy and science to culture and history, from art and psychology to parenting and skepticism.
+There are musings on the human condition, with topics ranging from philosophy and science to culture and history, from art and psychology to parenting and skepticism.

 In general, this website is my invitation to you to join me in trying to say something sensible about what is means to be a human being, how to discover and understand the world we inhabit, and how to find our way through life.